ZahidHussainAbro/Vendor-Performance-Sales-Analysis/README.md

 ## Part 1: Company Overview and Goal

-The company operates in the **retail and consumer goods industry**, distributing a variety of fast-moving products such as beverages, personal care, household goods, dairy, and snacks across physical stores and digital platforms. company wants to optimize its sales inventory, cost, and stocks
+The company operates in the **retail and wholesale industry**, distributing a variety of fast-moving products such as beverages, personal care, household goods, dairy, and snacks across physical stores and digital platforms. company wants to optimize its sales inventory, cost, and stocks.
+The company wants to ensure that they are not incurring losses due to inefficient prices, poor inventory turnover or vendor dependency.

 ### Business Goals: